 The principal employer can collect the equivalent amount paid by the contractor either through the contractor’s debt or by deducting it from any payment payable to the contractor, depending on circumstances.

 The Contract Labour Act requires the contractor to offer specific facilities to the workers it employs.

 - First-aid services

-If the contractor defaults to make available the amenities mentioned above, the major employer must do so.
-On the other hand, the principal employer can recoup any expenditures to provide these amenities from the contract labour.
+In case the contractor fails to make the aforementioned amenities available, the primary employer must do so.
+By contrast, the principal employer can recoup any expenditures to provide these amenities from contract labour.

 Contract Labour Regulation and Abolition Act 1970 Amendments

 Amendment to Contract Labour Rules (CENTRAL)